efwGrp/efw4.X/help/api_restevent.md

 <H3>PUT POST GET DELETE Method</H3>

 <H3>Event Return</H3>
-The event return must be void or an instance of object or an instance of array for JSON.stringify.
+The event return must be void or or anything can be changed to JSON.

 <H3>HTTP Status</H3>
 <table>